Data Science Certificate

 This is an accordion element with a series of buttons that open and close related content panels.

-NEW Summer 2024 Enrollment Information
+NEW Spring 2025 Enrollment Information

 Please go to https://enroll.wisc.edu to enroll in courses.
 You can visit this website if you need assistance navigating Course Search & Enroll.
 Students with questions are encouraged to reach out to the Data Science advisors via email, an appointment, or drop in advising as listed above.